-Most of our hairs are at growing phase while about 10% are at resting phase.
+Most of our hairs are at the growing phase while about 10% are at the resting phase.
 After a period of 3 to 4 months, the resting hairs will drop and will be noticed as hair loss.
 Hormonal changes during pregnancy cause more hair to be in the resting phase so hair loss is not so noticeable.
-However, 3 to 4 months post-delivery, the hormones in the body will start to return to normal levels resulting in the resting hair to be shed and new hair to grow again.ii
+However, 3 to 4 months post-delivery, the hormones in the body will start to return to normal levels resulting in the resting hair being shed and new hair growing again.ii

 There are a few tips you can try to manage this temporary situation.
 Dermatologists recommend that you:

 Try to use single-purpose shampoo.
 A 2-in-1 shampoo usually contains a bit too much conditioner than is usually needed and may cause your hair to look limp because of the weight of the conditioner.iii

 Hair conditioners should only be applied to the ends of your hair.
 This is the oldest and driest part and may need some help to appear healthier.iv